TrashUwU/PokeAssistant/README.md

 The bot is completely safe.
 You will not get banned from Pokétwo or Discord.
 But do not show your bot token to others.
 ### How do I update the code?
 Updating is optional.
 If the bot asks you to update, that means it is compulsory not optional.
-For updating, copy the code of [index.js](https://raw.githubusercontent.com/TrashUwU/PokeAssistant/main/src/index.js) and paste it in the index.js of your REPL.
-Make sure to clear all codes in your REPL's index.js before pasting.
+For updating, copy the code of [index.js](https://raw.githubusercontent.com/TrashUwU/PokeAssistant/main/src/index.js) and paste it in the `index.js` of your REPL.
+Make sure to clear all codes in your REPL's `index.js` before pasting.
+Delete `json.sqlite` (Optional).
+Now press run/play button!

 ### Made by TrashUwU#8019